PlayboyPrime/WelcomeImage/Explanations.md

 Channel: This will be the channelId where the embed will be sent when a user joins.
 Leave empty for no embed.

-message: This will be the message content.
-Leave this empty for no message.

 reactions: ```unicode or emoji id``` ```Seperate with comma.
 Ex("😄,😎,17236156511551")``` The bot will react to this embed with these emojis.

 timestamp: ```true or false``` Will display the time when the message was sent.